sc-ventures/cloudbreak-documentation/docs/recipes.md

 1. Be sure to review and agree to the ExtJS license prior to using this recipe.
 2. Create a PRE-AMBARI-START recipe.
 For instructions on how to create a recipe, refer to [Add Recipes](#add-recipes).
+3. When creating a cluster, choose this recipe to be executed on all host groups of the cluster.